eriksoriano/erik/README.md

 - 👀 I’m interested in design, music, technology, stem, videogames, languages and anime
 - 👨‍💻I’m currently learning css, html, c#, figma, ui/ux design at University of Miami
 - 💞️ I’m looking to collaborate on programming, vr, ux research
--    If you want to contact me, you can email me at egs841@miami.edu, or eriksoriano@miami.edu
+-    If you want to contact me, you can email me at egs841@miami.edu